gnugat/gnugat.github.io/_carew/posts/2014-07-02-learn-sf2-bundles-part-3.md

 *Note*: this is a kindly reminder about the nature of Symfony2 Components.
 Those are third party libraries which can be used on their own outside of the framework.

-We'll see more about services in the next articles.

 ### Side note about commands